Lecture 1: Introduction

 Dyspraxic people often struggle, as I do, to ride a bicycle or drive a car or cope with jobs that require concentration, speed, or the ability to easily adapt to the systems of others.
 That rather applies to most jobs.
 I am, I admit, a difficult person to employ as part of a team.

 The good news is that dyspraxic brains are often able to find less obvious connections and solutions.
 They tend to be creative, painstaking, and original in their thinking.
 In my case, I now realize I’ve channelled my dyspraxic difference into a form of deliberate dandyism (and indeed, a dandyism which is drawn to the playfulness of alliteration; but not too often).
 This applies not only to the way I dress and present myself physically, but also to the way I write and the way I look at the world.
 Hence the title Letter from a Dyspraxic Dandy, which I used for twelve weeks.
 Then, wanting to focus more on the idea of travel-sized talks, I switched to Svelte Lectures.

-One reason for doing this letter is to put my PhD training to use.
+One reason for doing this newsletter is to put my PhD training to use.
 I currently hold the title of Associate Research Fellow with the Department of English at Birkbeck.
 This is an unpaid affiliation role, granted in return for contributing to the university’s research activity.
-It is therefore my hope that Letter From A Dyspraxic Dandy will count as a lightly educational activity in this sense, passing on knowledge and opening up scholarship to the wider community.
+It is therefore my hope that these pieces will count as a lightly educational activity in this sense, passing on knowledge and opening up scholarship to the wider community.
 A form of public engagement, but one that doesn’t hurt too much.

 If I do have a unifying theme, it is otherness.
 The alternative, the strange, the queer (in every sense), the different ways of enjoying the mainstream, the different ways of being.
 I’ve always been interested in the dropouts, the bohemians, the independents, those who resist the idea of choosing one interest at school and pursuing that as a career until the grave.
 The world of conventional jobs encourages people to present their life as a linear string of good choices and logical progression.
 You’re not meant to have made mistakes, or to have changed, or to be interested in more than one thing as your life goes on.
 There is an obsession with accounting for, as they say, gaps in the CV.

-So that is the intention of Letter from a Dyspraxic Dandy.
+So that is the intention of these newsletters.

-In the next letter, I’ll talk about the history of camp, the writer Angela Carter, and what connects her to the Beatles film Magical Mystery Tour.
+In the next piece, I’ll talk about the history of camp, the writer Angela Carter, and what connects her to the Beatles film Magical Mystery Tour.

 I hope you’ll enjoy reading.